elastic/elasticsearch-js/README.md

 ### dead nodes
 Q: When is a connection/node considered dead?

-A; A connection is considered dead when a request to it does not complete properly.
+A: A connection is considered dead when a request to it does not complete properly.
 If the server responds with any status, even 500, it is not considered dead.